strangeloopcanon/BStack/blog.md

   bw-runtime submission succeeded; C= [19.0, 22.0, 43.0, 50.0]
 ```

-**What this tells us:**
+**Synthetic pipeilne demo:**

 1.  **BCache planned a window of coalesced transfers** with a high prefetch rate, ensuring data is ready ahead of time.
 2.  **hotweights generated a `swap-next` plan**, producing a small delta (32 bytes in this demo) to update 2 items — the core of a zero-downtime update.
 3.  **DataJAX traced the workload** into a clear, three-stage execution plan.
 4.  **bw-runtime successfully received and executed** a small computational wave, proving the end-to-end integration.

-This is the power of composition: four independent tools, each generating a precise plan, working in concert.

-Note: This is a synthetic pipeline to illustrate composition and interfaces, not a performance benchmark.

 ---

 ## Architecture: A Layered, Composable Approach

-If monolithic servers are mainframes, the BStack is the microservices revolution for AI infrastructure.
-The key is a layered design where each component has a distinct role, communicating through a tiny, stable API.
+If monolithic servers are mainframes, the BStack is as microservices for AI infrastructure.
+The key is a layered design where each component has a role, communicating through a tiny, stable API.

 ### Modern Architecture Diagram (Mermaid)